coralproject/shelf/internal/ask/form/submission/submissionfix/README.md

 ``` go
 func GetMany(fileName string) ([]submission.Submission, error)
 ```
-Get retrieves a submission document from the filesystem for testing.
+GetMany retrieves a submission document from the filesystem for testing.

 ## func Remove